This page provides you with some of the issues you should keep in mind while developing your manuscript.

 d.
 Black and white images should be in grayscale mode.
 Colour images should be submitted in CMYK mode.

-f.
+c.
 One should also pay special attention to the design of the book spine as it is, often, the only way you can adequately market your book while it sits on a bookshelf.
-For more on spine design, follow this link.

 g.
 Do not go use clipart or pictures downloaded from the Internet without ascertaining whether you have the right to use those pictures.
 Moreover, the use of clipart especially gives the book a bad image.